namson0482/spring-boot-h2-swagger/README.md

 Before run application.
 You make sure your company already install tools below:

  - Maven 3.8.1 or later
  - JDK 11.0.13 or later.
 Source code already checked with jdk 11.0.13 and jdk 15.
 Both run as well.
+It can't run with jdk version jdk 1.8
  - Port 8080 of computer must be available (can customize port in application.properties)
  - Spring Core, Hibernate, Swagger, Lombok, Mapstruct.